-What to do if you are a close contact of someone who has had a positive test result for COVID-19
+What to do if you are a close contact of someone who has a respiratory infection, including COVID-19

 You can reduce the risk to other people by taking the following steps:

 - Pay close attention to the main symptoms of respiratory infections.
 If you develop any of these symptoms, you are advised to stay at home and follow the guidance above.

-- avoid contact with anyone you know who is at higher risk of becoming severely unwell if they are infected with COVID-19.
-People with a weakened immune system are at higher risk of serious illness from COVID-19, despite vaccination
+- Avoid contact with anyone you know who is at higher risk of becoming severely unwell if you are infected with an acute respiratory infection.
+People with a weakened immune system are at higher risk of serious illness from COVID-19 and flu, despite vaccination.